 MCTs are thought to increase energy levels during high-intensity exercise and serve as an alternative energy source, sparing glycogen stores.

 Several older human and animal studies suggest that this may boost endurance and offer benefits for athletes on low-carb diets.

-Additionally, consuming food containing MCTs instead of LCTs for 2 weeks resulted in longer duration of high-intensity exercise among recreational athletes (24).
+Additionally, consuming food containing MCTs instead of LCTs for 2 weeks allowed recreational athletes to endure longer bouts of high-intensity exercise (

-Although the evidence seems positive, there are not enough studies available to confirm this benefit, and the overall link is weak (25).
+Although the evidence seems positive, more recent, high-quality studies are needed to confirm this benefit, and the overall link is weak (

-Bottom Line: The link between MCTs and improved exercise performance is weak and more studies are needed to confirm these claims.
+The link between MCTs and improved exercise performance is weak.
+More studies are needed to confirm these claims.

 The use of medium-chain triglycerides and MCT oil has been associated with several other health benefits.

-A study in 40 women found that consuming coconut oil along with a low-calorie diet reduced LDL cholesterol and increased HDL cholesterol, compared to women consuming soybean oil (29).
+Another older study in 40 women found that consuming coconut oil along with a low-calorie diet reduced LDL (bad) cholesterol and increased HDL (good) cholesterol, compared with women consuming soybean oil (

-Improvements in cholesterol and antioxidant levels may lead to a reduced risk of heart disease over the long term.
+Improvements in cholesterol and antioxidant levels may lead to a reduced risk of heart disease in the long term.

-One study in 14 healthy men reported that MCT supplements negatively affected cholesterol, increasing total cholesterol and LDL (bad) cholesterol, both of which are risk factors of heart disease (
+One study in 14 healthy men reported that MCT supplements negatively affected cholesterol levels, increasing total cholesterol and LDL (bad) cholesterol, both of which are risk factors of heart disease (

-Diets high in MCT-rich foods like coconut oil may have benefits for cholesterol levels.
+Diets high in MCT-rich foods like coconut oil may support healthy cholesterol levels.
 However, the evidence is mixed.

-Another study in 40 overweight individuals with type 2 diabetes found that supplementing with MCTs improved diabetes risk factors.
-It reduced body weight, waist circumference and insulin resistance (33).
+Another study in 40 individuals with excess weight and type 2 diabetes found that supplementing with MCTs improved diabetes risk factors.
+It reduced body weight, waist circumference, and insulin resistance (

-However, evidence for the use of medium-chain triglycerides in diabetes is limited.
-More research is needed to determine its full effects.
+However, evidence supporting the use of medium-chain triglycerides to help manage diabetes is limited and outdated.
+More recent research is needed to determine its full effects.

-One major study found that MCTs improved learning, memory and brain processing in people with mild to moderate Alzheimer’s disease.
-However, this was only effective in people containing a particular gene, the APOE4 gene (35).
+One major study found that MCTs improved learning, memory, and brain processing in people with mild to moderate Alzheimer’s disease.
+However, this effect was only observed in people who didn’t have the APOE4 gene variant (

 Overall, the evidence is limited to short studies with small sample sizes, so more research is needed.

-Bottom Line: MCTs may improve brain function in people with Alzheimer’s disease who have a particular genetic make-up.
+MCTs may improve brain function in people with Alzheimer’s disease who have a particular genetic makeup.
 More research is needed.

-Bottom Line: MCTs are effective at treating a number of clinical conditions including malnutrition, malabsorption disorders and epilepsy.
+MCTs help treat a number of conditions, including malnutrition, malabsorption disorders, and epilepsy.

-It is not clear what dose is needed to obtain potential health benefits, but many supplement labels suggest 1–3 tablespoons daily.
+While it’s also not clear what dose is needed to obtain potential health benefits, most studies conducted have used between 1–5 tablespoons (15–74 mL) daily.

 There are currently no reported adverse interactions with medications or other serious side effects.

-However, some minor side effects have been reported and include nausea, vomiting, diarrhea and an upset stomach.
+However, some minor side effects have been reported, including nausea, vomiting, diarrhea, and an upset stomach.

-These can be avoided by starting with small doses, such as 1 teaspoon, and increasing intake slowly.
+These can be avoided by starting with small doses, such as 1 teaspoon (5 mL) and increasing intake slowly.
 Once tolerated, MCT oil can be taken by the tablespoon.

-It is thought that high levels of ketones in the blood may increase the risk of ketoacidosis, a very serious condition that can occur in type 1 diabetics.
+It’s thought that high levels of ketones in the blood may increase the risk of ketoacidosis, a very serious condition that can occur in people with type 1 diabetes.

-However, the nutritional ketosis caused by a low-carb diet is completely different than diabetic ketoacidosis, a very serious condition caused by a lack of insulin.
+However, the nutritional ketosis a low-carb diet causes is completely different than diabetic ketoacidosis, a very serious condition that a lack of insulin causes.

-In people with well-controlled diabetes and healthy blood sugar levels, the amount of ketones remain within a safe range even during ketosis.
+In people with well-managed diabetes and healthy blood sugar levels, ketone levels remain within a safe range even during ketosis.

-There are limited studies available that explore the use of MCTs in type 1 diabetes.
-However, some have been conducted with no harmful effects (38).
+There are limited recent studies available that explore the use of MCTs in those with type 1 diabetes.
+However, some older studies that have been conducted observed no harmful effects (

 Medium-chain triglycerides have many potential health benefits.

-While they are not a ticket to dramatic weight loss, they may provide a modest benefit.
+While they’re not a ticket to dramatic weight loss, they may provide a modest benefit.
 The same can be said for their role in endurance exercise.

 For these reasons, adding MCT oil to your diet may be worth a try.

-However, remember that whole food sources like coconut oil and grass-fed dairy have additional benefits that are not found in supplements.
+However, remember that food sources like coconut oil and grass-fed dairy provide additional benefits that supplements do not offer.